CodeCreatePlay360/Massive-AI/README.md

 <h4 align="left">
-Massive AI is your ultimate library of decision-making algorithms and logic-design tools, perfect for creating realistic and immersive AI characters in games and simulations.
-It also includes tools for communications, spatial querying, and navigation.
-Designed with ease of use and flexibility in mind, our systems can function independently or be seamlessly integrated.

-Currently, Massive AI is available exclusively for the Unity engine.
-However, we are actively working on porting Massive AI to C++, which will expand its usability across other game engines.
+Massive AI is a library of decision-making algorithms and logic-design tools for creating AI and logic driven systems, such as games, simulations, and software applications.
+It includes tools for communication, spatial querying, and navigation.
+Designed with ease of use and flexibility in mind, all systems in this library can function independently and integrate seamlessly.
+Currently, most of the MassiveAI components are written in C#.
+However, the long-term goal is to port it to C++, expanding its usability across different game engines and software platforms.
 </h4>

 <h3 align="center">Community</h3>